CheXalign: Preference fine-tuning in chest X-ray interpretation models without human feedback: Abstract

 \section{Abstract}

-Radiologists play a crucial role by translating medical images into medical reports.
+Radiologists play a crucial role in translating medical images into actionable reports.
 However, the field faces staffing shortages and increasing workloads.
 While automated approaches using vision-language models (VLMs) show promise as assistants, they require exceptionally high accuracy.
-Most current VLMs in radiology rely solely on supervised fine-tuning (SFT).
-Meanwhile, in the general domain, additional preference fine-tuning has become standard practice.
-The challenge in radiology lies in the prohibitive cost of obtaining radiologist feedback.
-We propose a scalable automated preference alignment technique for VLMs in radiology, focusing on chest X-ray (CXR) report generation.
-Our method leverages publicly available datasets with an LLM-as-a-Judge mechanism, eliminating the need for additional expert radiologist feedback.
-We evaluate and benchmark five direct alignment algorithms (DAAs).
-Our results show up to a 57.4\% improvement in average GREEN scores, a LLM-based metric for evaluating CXR reports, and a 9.2\% increase in an average across six metrics (domain specific and general), compared to the SFT baseline.
-We study reward overoptimization via length exploitation, with reports lengthening by up to 3.2x.
-To assess a potential alignment tax, we benchmark on six additional diverse tasks, finding no significant degradations.
-A reader study involving four board-certified radiologists indicates win rates of up to 0.62 over the SFT baseline, while significantly penalizing verbosity.
-Our analysis provides actionable insights for the development of VLMs in high-stakes fields like radiology.
+Most current VLMs in radiology rely solely on supervised fine-tuning.
+Meanwhile, additional preference fine-tuning in the post-training pipeline has become standard practice in the general domain.
+The challenge in radiology lies in the prohibitive cost of obtaining radiologist feedback at scale.
+To address this challenge, we propose an automated pipeline for preference feedback, focusing on chest X-ray radiology report generation (RRG).
+Specifically, our method leverages publicly available datasets containing pairs of images and radiologist-written reference reports with reference-based metrics, or Judges, eliminating the need for \emph{additional radiologist feedback}.
+We investigate reward overoptimization via length exploitation in this setting and introduce a length-controlled version of the GREEN score.
+Our best-performing setup achieves state-of-the-art CheXbert scores on the MIMIC-CXR dataset for the RRG task while on average maintaining robust performance across six additional image perception and reasoning tasks.